 Finally, developing appreciation and gratitude for your body and all it can do for you has been proven to act as a weapon against comparing your body with others online.
 This study showed that women with low body appreciation were more likely to experience body dissatisfaction after watching media adverts but women with a higher body appreciation were more resistant to feeling bad about their body and were more likely to remain neutral.
 You can nurture a positive attitude towards your body by using techniques such as guided meditations and affirmations which work by planting the seeds of positive thoughts in your mind.
 For example by repeating to yourself or writing down statements such as:

 - My body enables me to experience the joys of life

 - My body is a miracle of life

-Focus on qualities you like about your body.
-Perhaps the amazing things your body does everyday or the things it allows you to do.
-Cultivating respect and gratitude for your body can help to boost your self-esteem and create a more positive body image.
-Therefore enabling you to be more resistant to comparing your body with others in a negative way.
-This also gives you the freedom to stay in your own lane when it comes to improving your health.
-It allows you to focus on healthy behaviours rather than aiming for a particular weight or body shape goal.
+Focus on qualities you like about your body, the amazing things your body does everyday or the things it allows you to do.
+Cultivating respect and gratitude for your body can help to boost your self-esteem and create a more positive body image, enabling you to be more resistant to comparing yourself with others in a negative way.
+This also gives you the freedom to stay in your own lane when it comes to improving your health and focus on healthy behaviours rather than aiming for a particular weight or body shape goal.

-In today’s world, with so many potential traps to fall into, it’s so important to be mindful of our thoughts.
-We need to actively work towards mental health, especially maintaining a healthy sense of self-worth and self-esteem.
-I try my best to be authentic and honest on my social media platforms.
-Perhaps that is why I don’t have a huge audience!
-Unfortunately perfection sells pretty well..
-BUT I commit to empowering myself and finding my own path to true health.
-I encourage you all to give yourself this precious gift too.
+In today’s world, with so many potential traps to fall into, it’s so important to be mindful of our thoughts and actively work towards mental health, especially maintaining a healthy sense of self-worth and self-esteem.
+I try my best to be authentic and honest on my platforms and perhaps that is why I don’t have a huge audience as unfortunately perfection sells pretty well..
+BUT I am committed to remaining authentic and finding my own path to true health and I encourage my clients to do the same!